AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Boolean query.md

 -   ShouldQueries\(A OR B\)

-    The following code provides an example on how to query rows that meet condition A or B:
+    The following code provides an example on how to query rows that meet condition A or condition B:

     ```
     $request = array(